XMPro/Multi-Agent/docs/technical-details/prompt_manager.md

 | utility        | For helper prompts that support other processes but aren't main functionalities  |

 ## Root Node
-There is a root node called PromptLibrary to which all prompts are linked.
+There is a root node called Library (type: `prompt`) to which all prompts are linked.
 The reasons for this are:

 1. Organization: It provides a clear organizational structure, making it easier to manage and understand the relationship between prompts.